obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Settings.md

 Async validators work too: return a `Promise<string | void>`.

 > [!warning] `validate` is a UI gate, not a data invariant
-> The stored value may already be invalid when the setting is rendered (for example, data saved by an older version of your plugin).
-The framework runs `validate` once on mount and shows the message if the seeded value fails, but it does not modify or replace the stored value.
+> The stored value may already be invalid when the setting is rendered (for example, data saved by an older version of your plugin). `validate` runs once on mount and shows the message if the seeded value fails, but it does not modify or replace the stored value.
 If your plugin needs to enforce invariants on stored data, validate again when reading your settings.
 Don't rely on `validate` alone.

 <!-- TBD: screenshot of an inline validate error -->